syncfusion-content/wpf-docs/wpf/Scheduler/Appointment-Drag-And-Drop.md

 Scheduler supports to reschedule the appointment by performing the drag and drop operation.
 This support is available for all views except 'Month' view.

 ## Disable drag and drop
-You can disable appointment drag and drop by setting [AppointmentEditFlag](https://help.syncfusion.com/cr/wpf/Syncfusion.SfScheduler.WPF~Syncfusion.UI.Xaml.Scheduler.SfScheduler~AppointmentEditFlag.html) property except `DragDrop`.
+Scheduler supports to disable the appointment drag and drop by setting [AppointmentEditFlag](https://help.syncfusion.com/cr/wpf/Syncfusion.SfScheduler.WPF~Syncfusion.UI.Xaml.Scheduler.SfScheduler~AppointmentEditFlag.html) property except `DragDrop`.
 In this case, you will not be able to perform appointment drag & drop.

 {% tabs %}
 {% highlight c# %}